Updated on 17th September 2024

 Import Finance

-The importer, using the amount owed in outstanding customer invoices, can fund the purchase of the goods and also repay the amount borrowed.
+The importer, using the amount owed in outstanding customer invoices, can then fund the purchase of the goods and also repay the amount borrowed.

 Export Finance